cal-r/PALMS-Simulator/README.md

 Associative learning simulator, originally cased on the **extra task** of INM703 Computational Cognitive Systems.

-This simulator will be presented in the paper ``PALMS: Pavlovian Associative Learning Models Simulator`` by Alessandro Abati, Martin Fimxan, Julián Jiménez Nimmo, Sean Lim, and Esther Mondragón.
+This simulator will be presented in the paper ``PALMS: Pavlovian Associative Learning Models Simulator`` by Alessandro Abati, Martin Fixman, Julián Jiménez Nimmo, Sean Lim, and Esther Mondragón.

 ## Runnable executable bundled with the prerequisites.